Treatment for Premature Ejaculation

 Counseling or psychotherapy can help patients and their partners resolve conflicts and personal issues (e.g., resentment, stress, anxiety) that can contribute to premature ejaculation.
 In many cases, counseling is more effective when couples attend together.

-Medications that may be used in men who experience premature ejaculation include topical anesthetic creams (e.g., lidocaine, prilocaine) and certain antidepressants (e.g., selective serotonin reuptake inhibitors [SSRIs]).
-Topical anesthetics can be used to reduce sensation in the penis.
-Men who have had a previous reaction to topical anesthetics should not use them, and the cream must be removed prior to sexual intercourse to prevent genital numbness in the partner.
+Medications that may be used in men who experience premature ejaculation include topical anesthetic creams and sprays that contain lidocaine and/or prilocaine (e.g., Promescent) and certain antidepressants.
+Topical anesthetics can be used to temporarily reduce sensation in the penis.
+These treatments should be used only as directed, and men who have had a previous reaction to topical anesthetics should not use them.
+Some products must be removed prior to sexual intercourse to prevent genital numbness in the partner.

 - Blurred vision